irods/irods/docs/User_Guide/glossary.md

 ### Data Grid

 A grid computing system (a set of distributed, cooperating computers) that deals with the controlled sharing and management of large amounts of distributed data.
-One or more iRODS Zones can be considered a data grid.
+An iRODS Grid consists of the physical computers, disks, network, and operating systems that run the iRODS software.
+A Grid can report on its status, and member servers can be paused, resumed, or shutdown via the `irods-grid` command.

 ### Data Object